Recipe: Tasty Traditional Latkes

 Miraculously, this meager amount of fuel continued to burn brightly for eight days and nights until more purified oil could be found.
 To commemorate the miracle, an eight day Festival of Light was declared.
 Foods rich in oil, such as the latke, are eaten to remember the victory over the Greek invaders and the miracle of the oil.

-Makes approximately 12 palm-sized latkes
+Makes approximately 12 medium-sized latkes

 – 4 medium potatoes